aws-samples/amazon-ec2-gitlab-runner/README.md

 - A VPC with 2 private subnets and that is connected to the internet via NAT gateway allowing outbound traffic.
 - The following IAM service-linked role created in the AWS account: AWSServiceRoleForAutoScaling
 - An S3 bucket for storing Lambda deployment packages.
-- Familiarity with Git, Gitlab CI/CD, Docker, AWS EC2, and CloudFormation.
+- Familiarity with Git, Gitlab CI/CD, Docker, EC2, and CloudFormation.

 ## Build a docker executor image for the Gitlab Runner
 The Gitlab Runner in this solution is implemented as docker executor.
 The Docker executor connects to Docker Engine and runs each build in a separate and isolated container via a predefined docker image.
 The first step in deploying the Gitlab Runner is building a docker executor image.
 We provided a simple Dockerfile in order to build this image.
 You may customize the Dockerfile to install your own requirements.